large/ARSoft.Tools.Net/README.md

+# Support for .Net 5
+Library updated for .Net 5 core, no changes done to the original code rather than changing to Portable BouncyCastle version.

 # Project Description
 This project contains a complete managed .Net SPF validation, SenderID validation and a dns client and dns server implementation written in C#.